NadavAmit/Knowyourjudge.io/index.md

 What a

 ## How we did it?
-1.We found a reliable source that contains valid information about serving judges in Israel.
+1. We found a reliable source that contains valid information about serving judges in Israel.
-2.Using a scrapper we created, we extracted information about the judges from the source.
+2. Using a scrapper we created, we extracted information about the judges from the source.
-3.We wrote a Pyhton script that extracts and manipultates the raw data and stores in a JSON in a structure defined by us.
+3. We wrote a Pyhton script that extracts and manipultates the raw data and stores in a JSON in a structure defined by us.
-4.We present here the data about judges in Israel that we have collected.
+4. We present here the data about judges in Israel that we have collected.

-## Statistics Chart
+## Statistics Results

-### Gender
+### **Gender**
 <img src= "https://github.com/NadavAmit/Knowyourjudge.io/blob/gh-pages/resources./Gender.jpeg" width="600" height="399"/>

 ### Birth Year